pvakaris/investment_distribution_project/README.md

 When running the GeneticAlgorithm, a verbose explanation of the result can be printed into the console by uncommenting line 87 in `src/main/java/algorithms/GeneticAlgorithm.java`.

+Similarly, when running the GreedyAlgorithm, a verbose output can be produced by changing the static variable debugMode value on line 24 in `sr/main/java/algorithms/GreedyAlgorithm.java`.

 ---

 Author: **Vakaris Paulavičius**